Edgixshua/PersonalizadoTest/README.md

 # PersonalizadoTest
-Custom test framework written in C#
+Custom test framework written in C# for a code dojo